ACS Trenton Local Section Scholarship Award 2022

 To qualify for consideration for either scholarship, the student must submit to the scholarship committee the following items:

-- A letter with the following subheadings:
+1. A letter with the following subheadings:

-- Background.
-Describe your intent to apply, summarize your GPA, extracurricular activities, and impressions of your high school chemistry course(s).
+1. Describe your intent to apply, summarize your GPA, extracurricular activities, and impressions of your high school chemistry course(s).

-- College Plans.
-Describe why you chose your college and your major
+1. Describe why you chose your college and your major

-*In order to be considered for the Roeser Memorial Scholarship, the applicant must include an additional paragraph in section C which address the following two areas: 1) A description of what is pure or applied chemistry and 2) An explanation of why a career in this area interests them
+*In order to be considered for the Roeser Memorial Scholarship, the applicant must include an additional paragraph in section C which address the following two areas: 1) A description of “what is pure or applied chemistry” and 2) An explanation of why a career in this area interests them.

-- An unofficial transcript of high school grades including chemistry courses.
+1. An unofficial transcript of high school grades including chemistry courses.

-All of the applicant’s materials should be sent as a SINGLE PDF file for sections 1-5 to thomcag@gmail.com and also must be received by 5:00 pm Friday, May, 6, 2022.
+All of the applicant’s materials should be sent as a SINGLE PDF file for sections 1-5 to thomcag@gmail.com and also must be received by 5:00 pm Friday, April 26, 2024.
 The subject line of the email should be: Applicant name, TrACS Scholarship Application.

 If you cannot submit a PDF file, a hardcopy may be sent to the address listed below and postmarked by the same deadline.
 An email should also be sent to thomcag@gmail.com so we know to expect your mailed application.
 The subject line of the email should be: Applicant name, TrACS Scholarship Application.